A recent study of last year’s gender pay gap reports revealed that 87% of Irish employers pay men more than women. That’s a dismal statistic for 2023!

-They could make a claim for equal pay or for sex discrimination, so it’s best to take action before you find yourself in the worst-case scenario.
+They could make a claim to the WRC for equal pay or make a claim for sex discrimination, so it’s best to take action before you find yourself in the worst-case scenario.

-Want to speak to one of our friendly advisers to find out how BrightAdvice can protect your business?
+Want to speak to one of our friendly advisors to find out how BrightAdvice can protect your business?
 Book a free demo today.